 Why Planning for Digital Death is Difficult

-By now, you might be thinking that it’s a huge challenge – even a little intimidating – to get properly informed on the various online platforms and their policies regarding deceased members.
+By now, you might be thinking that it’s a huge challenge to get properly informed on the various online platforms and their policies regarding deceased members.

 And you would be right.

-Besides the emotionally difficult process of planning for your death, this task is extremely time-consuming and every step requires something different.
+Besides the emotionally difficult process of planning for your death, this task is time-consuming as every step requires something different.

 But ask yourself this – would it be that hard if you only had one social media account?
-And would planning for your digital demise be such an issue if you knew more about it and kept a more organized list of digital assets?
+And would planning for your digital demise be such an issue with up to date information and an organized list of digital assets?

-Dealing with wildly different policies certainly adds a lot of work, but there are two other, crucial reasons why putting your digital possessions in order often turns into a headache:
+Dealing with wildly different policies adds a lot of work, but there are two other, crucial ways putting your digital possessions in order often turns into a headache: